petitstrawberry/jit-assembler/README.md

         ret();                             // Return
     };

-    // Convert to bytes for execution (new simplified API) instructions.to_bytes()
+    // Convert to bytes for execution
+    instructions.to_bytes()
 }